digicatapult/qtap-environment/DOCKER_SETUP.md

 ### Further reading on docker

 [Getting Started](https://docs.docker.com/get-started/)

 [What is Docker](https://docs.docker.com/get-started/docker-overview/)

-I haven't used this, but it looks nice:
+I haven't used this, but it looks nice too:

 [Docker Curriculum](https://docker-curriculum.com/)